mipmip/motion-treeview-coredata/README.md

 * Native Xcode Coredata Modelling
 * Native Interface Builder
 * Drag and drop
-* TODO: delete subFolders
+* Add/delete items
-* TODO: finish tutorial
+* TODO: write tutorial
 * TODO: save on exit
 * FIXME: detect foldername changed, so it can be saved